freemercury/ASTERIS_THU/README.md

 doi = {10.1234/astro.2025.12345}
 }</pre>

-Should you have any questions regarding this code and the corresponding results, please contact Yuduo Guo (gyd@mail.tsinghua.edu.cn).
+Should you have any questions regarding this code or the corresponding results and collaboration inquiries, please contact Yuduo Guo at gyd@mail.tsinghua.edu.cn.

 ---